moraesdelima/template-engine/README.md

 Replace YOUR_GITHUB_USERNAME with your GitHub username, and YOUR_GITHUB_ACCESS_TOKEN with a personal access token with the read:packages scope, which you can generate in your GitHub account settings.

 Then, you can use the `TemplateEngine` class to replace properties in a template.
-Here is an example of how to use it with a String Serialization, that convert primitive values to your's String representation:
+Here is an example of how to use it with a String Serialization, that converts primitive values to your's String representation:

 ```java
 @Data